Ramen & OJ

 "Ramen & OJ" is a song written and performed by American rappers Joyner Lucas and Lil Baby, released on April 30, 2021, through Twenty Nine Music Group.
-It was produced by Tom French and Glazer.
+It was produced by Tom French and Glazer, and it was mixed and mastered by Narek Ambar.

 Background

 In an interview with Billboard, Lucas said that he became interested in collaborating with Lil Baby after hearing his song "Drip Too Hard".
 "Ramen & OJ" was created via music-making app Tully, which Lucas co-founded with manager and technology entrepreneur Dhruv Joshi, who stated, "Joyner's creativity and collaboration with Lil Baby on 'Ramen & OJ' was amazing to watch because he was free to concentrate on what matters most.
 And I was right there with him because we built Tully to empower us to be able to succeed on our own terms."

 Lucas announced the song on April 22, 2021, and released it 8 days later.

 Composition and lyrics

 The song finds the rappers "harmonizing" about struggles of the past, newfound successes and future goals.
 Lucas raps about being determined to make money at all costs, and his old life in the chorus: "I can never go back to the old days, no way / Back to walkin' to work on a cold day / Back to thinkin' my ex was my soulmate / Back to tellin' myself, "We'll be okay", we'll be okay / Was survivin' off ramen and OJ / Shorty payin' the bills, I had no say".
 Baby's verse also deals with his own past life.